triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

 The upload handler then merges that data into the `photoData` variable.

-#### LLM judgement with Lava
+#### LLM judgement with Llava

 The other half of the analysis comes from feeding the photo to an LLM.
 I wanted this to be a **local LLM**, since I've never run one locally and wanted to see how it worked.
 I've heard [Ollama](https://ollama.com/) is what all the cool people use, so I went ahead and downloaded that.
 The Ollama website has a nice [blog post about using "vision models"](https://ollama.com/blog/vision-models), i.e. models with the ability to interpret or generate images, so I set about experimenting with different models.

-This is where I started on a very long and increasingly frustrating misadventure, culminating in the realisation that if you don't present the model with the image data in a way that it can (and is willing to) interpret, it can and will **just make up total bollocks**.
-I prompted it with:
+This is where I started on a very long and increasingly frustrating misadventure, culminating in the realisation that if you don't present the model with the image data in a way that it can (and is willing to) interpret, **it can and will just make up total bollocks**.
+I prompted it with a reference to an image on disk that does not exist:

 > Describe the image at ./image.png